Food Allergy Testing & Treatment Questions and Answers

 Immediate hypersensitivity food reactions

-The most severe allergic reactions (known as anaphylactic reactions), generally have a rather quick onset after the food is eaten.
-Symptoms might include those mentioned above, but can rapidly progress to difficulty breathing (chest tightness due to bronchial constriction and swelling of the airways), abdominal pain, profuse vomiting and diarrhea and or a drop in blood pressure leading to shock, and even death.
+The most severe allergic reactions, or anaphylaxis, generally have a rather quick onset after the food is eaten.
+Symptoms might include those mentioned above, but, can rapidly progress to difficulty breathing (chest tightness due to bronchial constriction and swelling of the airways), a drop in blood pressure leading to shock, and even death.
 Anaphylaxis, or impending anaphylaxis, must be treated immediately.
-Epinephrine (adrenaline) is the drug of choice for treatment.
-It is available for self administration (Epinephrine Auto Injection USP, Epipen, Auvi-Q, Impax Epinephrine generic for Adrenaclick or Symjepi) and should be given immediately.
-It can be repeated if necessary.
+Epinephrine (adrenaline), which is available for self administration, must be given immediately, and repeated, if necessary.
+This represents a true medical emergency and should never be taken lightly.

 Any person who has possibly experienced an immediate allergic reaction to a food should consult a board certified allergist.
 The allergist will likely test the patient, either through the skin or blood, in order to identify or confirm the allergenic food.
 Once it has been determined which food(s) caused the immediate allergic reaction, the allergist will consult with the patient and family about the elimination of the food(s) from the diet and the management of any further reactions.

 The optimal method of determining whether one is suffering from a delayed hypersensitivity reaction, and to which food(s), is the elimination diet.
-Elimination or reduction of symptoms after the avoidance of the offending food(s) from the diet may take weeks to assess.
+Elimination or reduction of symptoms after the avoidance of the offending food(s) from the diet may take weeks to see, therefore, one must be very patient.
+The most common foods likely to cause delayed reactions are milk and dairy products, and wheat and other grains.

-Food allergies in infants are especially challenging.
-Symptoms of a food allergy may include colic (irritability), excessive spitting (even projectile vomiting), rashes including eczema or hives, nasal symptoms including congestion and/or runny nose, coughing or wheezing, diarrhea (sometimes with blood), and even poor weight gain.
+Food allergies in babies and infants can be especially challenging.
+Symptoms of a food allergy may include colic (irritability), excessive spitting (even projectile vomiting), rashes including eczema or hives, nasal symptoms including congestion and/or runny nose, coughing or wheezing, diarrhea (sometimes bloody), constipation, and even poor weight gain.

 It is also important to be aware that many foods can cross react with other foods within the same food group or family.
-Familiarity of food groups is important for the food allergic individual.
+Familiarity of food groups is a must for the food allergic individual.

 The treatment advocated by allergy specialists for food allergies for many years has been avoidance.
 Avoidance works well for most food allergies but does present challenges for patients and their families.
 Recent research has suggested that there may be other forms of therapy depending on the age of the individual.
 Studies have shown the prevention of certain food allergies is now possible with early introduction of that food.
 Currently the American Academy of Pediatrics recommends introducing peanut protein (in an infant safe form) starting at age 6 months if possible for most children (and as early as 4 months for high risk children with eczema or an egg allergy).